axeluhl/sailing-analytics/wiki/info/landscape/docker-registry.md

 ## `docker.sapsailing.com`

 Our "legacy" self-hosted docker registry is at ``docker.sapsailing.com``.
-It mainly holds two repositories:
+It mainly holds four repositories:

 - sapsailing
 - sapjvm8
+- sapsailing_on_sapmachine17
+- windestimationtraining

 The ``sapsailing`` repository holds the images built, in particular, by the latest ``master`` branch build.
 See the corresponding [Hudson Job Configuration](https://hudson.sapsailing.com/job/SAPSailingAnalytics-master/).